 Columbus Regional Hospital

-Cone Health - All flu restrictions lifted as of April 18, 2017
+Cone Health - All flu restrictions at all facilities lifted as of April 18, 2017

 Duke University - All participating Duke facilities, including:

 - Duke Ambulatory Surgery Center

 - James E. Davis Ambulatory Surgical Center

 - Moore Regional-Hoke Campus